riot-ci/RIOT/tests/bench_periph_timer/README.md

 based on experience from real world bugs encountered during the development of RIOT and other systems.

-### Avoiding phase lock

-The CPU time used for generation and setting of the next timer target in software is approximately constant across iterations.
-When the application flow is driven by the timer under test, via a mutex which is unlocked from the timer callback, the application will be "phase locked" to the timer under test.
-This peculiarity may hide certain implementation race conditions which only occur at specific phases of the timer ticks.
-In the test application, this problem is avoided by inserting random CPU delay loops at key locations:

- - After timer_stop
- - Before timer_set/timer_set_absolute
- - Before timer_start

 ### API functions tested

 Both timer_set and timer_set_absolute calls are mixed in a random order, to